 Here are a few quick facts about cleaning products and how they can help you step up your cleaning game by making the best decisions.

-What makes cleaning products clean?
+How do cleaning products clean?

 Soap is a type of detergent.
 And no, detergent isn't just for clothes.
 Detergents are made of compounds that break up the surface tension of water so that it wets things more evenly.
 One part of the molecule is attractive to dirt while the other is attractive to water so it acts like a glue and when you wash off the water, you wash off the dirt.
 Neat!